Supervisory Bord of Atlantic Grupa comprises seven members, esteemed representatives of the academic and business community as well as shareholders.

 Lada Tedeschi Fiorio

 Lada Tedeschi Fiorio began her career in Atlantic in 1997 as the Deputy Director for Finance.
 As Vice President for Investor Relations she had an important role in negotiations with potential investors during different Atlantic’s acquisitions as well as in the initial public offer process in 2007.
-As Atlantic Grupa was transformed into a joint stock company, she was appointed Vice President of the Supervisory Board and today she is also heading the Investment Committee.
+As Atlantic Grupa was transformed into a joint stock company, she was appointed Vice President of the Supervisory Board.
 Before joining Atlantic, she acquired business experience in multinational companies, Wrigley in Germany and Mars Masterfood in the United Kingdom, the Netherlands, Poland and the United Arab Emirates.
 She received her bachelor’s degree in economics at Universita' commerciale L. Bocconi in Milan, and continued her professional specialisation at the London Business School.

 Lars Peter Elam Håkansson